beam-ucla/beam-website/about.md

 ## What about COVID-19?
 Is BEAM still active?

 Yes!
-While we can't do site visits in-person at the moment, we are still teaching our lessons virtually this year.
-All our lessons and curriculum meetings will take place over Zoom throughout the 2020-2021 school year.
-We're working on adapting our existing lesson plans and developing new ones that will work well in a virtual format.
+We taught all of our lessons virtually over Zoom throughout the 2020-2021 school year and kept up with a hands-on format by delivering supplies to our schools.
+If necessary we will return to this format for the 2021-2022 school year but we are currently working on getting access to our LAUSD sites for in-person site visits.

 ## Why should I join BEAM?